fikurimax/simple-transaction-dashboard/README.md

 # Simple transaction dashboard

 ## Step to install
-This project requires PHP8.3 (although you can change it on composer.json)
+This project requires PHP8.3 (you can change it on composer.json), Composer, and NPM/PNPM/Bun

 - clone this repo
 - run `composer install`